 Steve DiSebastian is a church planter with the SEND Network and a supported missionary, chapter director, and community apologist with Ratio Christi at Rutgers University in New Brunswick, NJ.
 Ratio Christi (“the reason of Christ”) is an international apologetics campus ministry.

-Steve is a graduate of Southern Baptist Theological Seminary with a Master of Divinity degree, an elder at Point Community Church, and a former high school English teacher with 20 years of experience in the classroom.
+Steve is a graduate of Southern Baptist Theological Seminary with a Master of Divinity degree, a former high school English teacher with 20 years of experience in the classroom, and lead pastor/planter of Point Community Church (PCC) Edison.
+PCC Edison is part of the Send Network and PCC Network.

 He has been writing his blog, God From the Machine, since 2013, and he has written two books: Searching the Bible for Mother God: Examining the Teachings of the World Mission Society Church of God and Who Jesus Ain’t, which he is revising and expanding and will soon re-release.

 Along with his teaching duties at Ratio Christi Rutgers, Steve is a regular guest teacher and preacher at churches; he teaches theology and apologetics to high school seniors at Timothy Christian School; he has trained pastors in Uganda on identifying and responding to “Christian” cults; and he has trained students in Utah on how to reach their Mormon neighbors with the Gospel.

 “Steven is a former student of mine and I have found his apologetics site [God From the Machine] as one of the best online anywhere.
 I regularly teach Master’s and PhD level courses in apologetics and always highly recommend Steven’s apologetics site to my students…